 Are your personal finances affected?

 Having a limited company means that it is a separate legal entity to you personally, protecting you from personally incurring financial burdens as a result of your company ‘going bust.’
 However, it is common for business debt to affect directors’ personal finances one way or another.
 This could be because you have injected money into the company from your personal accounts with the intentions of keeping the company ticking over.
 Or more simply, your main source of income has been your failing business, which has left you short of money and unable to pay your own personal liabilities.
 It is also possible that you may have signed a guarantee to help the company – for example, a guarantee to a bank in support of company borrowing, or perhaps a guarantee to a landlord in connection with a company lease.
-If the company cannot fulfill its obligations you may be called upon to meet those liabilities.

 Individual Voluntary Arrangement (IVA)